-Allowed medication is described in Section 3.3.
+&lt;sup>a Restricted medication is described in Section 3.3 and additional details are given in the Statistical Analysis Plan.

 Target subject population

 The study will be performed in adult subjects aged 18 to 70 years of age with moderately to severely active SLE.
 Subjects must be currently receiving OCSs, antimalarial, and/or immunosuppressants for a required duration of treatment at a stable dose, as described in the inclusion criteria.
 Subjects must have eligible scores for SLEDAI-2K, BILAG-2004, and PGA as confirmed by the Disease Activity Adjudication Group.